 He grew up making films, with his first acclaimed short film, Amblin' (1968), landing him a seven year contract at Universal studios when he was only 21 years old.
 He then went on to work on TV shows such as Night Gallery (1969-1971), and Columbo (1971), which led to him making the TV movies Duel (1971), and Something Evil (1972).

 His style of directing aims to emotionally impact the audience, but also give them information through visuals, as well as sound and music, rather than dialogue.
 One of the main themes in his films is childhood, and the different obstacles some children must overcome, such as the divorce of their parents for the children in E.T., the obsession of his father to find the Holy Grail meaning young Indiana Jones is left to mostly fend for himself in The Last Crusade, and gaining the love of his human mother for David as an A.I. kid in A.I.
-Artificial Intelligence
+Artificial Intelligence.

 The main reason I decided to research Steven Spielberg for this project was because of how his directing style requires him to move the camera often, and rhythmically, experimenting with the space he has to film in.
 I also thought the way his style is made to emotionally impact audiences would be interesting to mix with the character driven style of Once Upon A Time, as well as how this impact can be used to build tension by placing the audience close to, or far away from the characters.
 I have also grown up watching his films so have admired his directing style for a long time.